mmsansao/mmsansao/README.md

 ## I'm an Architect and Urban Planner, and now a developer!

-- 🔭 I’m currently working on a my Master's Degree at [GMA- UFSC][gmaufsc]!
+- 🔭 I’m currently working on a my Master's Degree at [GMA - UFSC][gmaufsc]!
 - 🌱 I’m currently learning everything 😅, but mostly Data Science
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Become a Full Stack Dev